 Why Microservices Give You Better Business Agility, Resiliency, and a Shorter Time-to-Market?

-What Exactly Is a Monolithic Architecture?
+What Is Monolithic Architecture?

 When talking about software design, the old culture was to create an app from a single design that was built in one piece.
 We call this a “monolithic” design because although the app might be modular, it still has to be run as one large piece of software.
 Monolithic design usually encapsulates the User Interface (UI), the Data or Database Interface, and the Business Logic, or the “guts” of what the software does.

 Despite the positives to using monolithic architectures, there are plenty of drawbacks to using them.
 These include: